Luke1982/IDLinesUX/README.md

 * A CSS system prefixed with "cbds-" (CoreBos Design System, yes, stolen from LDS) that'll allow us to setup re-useable CSS classes for further Master-Detail implementations.

 ## What we will **not** develop here
 * The actual CRUD operations, since they require being in an actual coreBOS environment.
 Those will be dealt with when this repo is 'done'.

+## To-do
+* Implement auto-creation of an autocomplete instance in the InventoryLine module.
+* Create a module for the collection of lines
+* Create aggregations (and a module for it)
+* Merge all JS modules into a single file